witedev/octExtractor/README.md

 Download the pre-built binaries for your operating system from the [Releases](https://github.com/witedev/octExtractor/releases) page.
 Extract the downloaded file to a directory of your choice.

-## Credits
-I want to give credit to this [inspiring repository](https://github.com/marksgraham/OCT-Converter/) for providing valuable ideas for this project.

 ## Usage

 To use octExtractor, run the following command: